What is a fingerprint?

 The following fingerprinting books provide helpful information on the subject of Fingerprinting.
 These books will help you learn how to:

-- Learn how fingerprints that have been lifted from a crime scene are then analyzed and linked to a person through the use of technology
+- Learn how prints that have been lifted from a crime scene are then analyzed and linked to a person through the use of technology

-- Learn the types of equipment used in fingerprinting such as fingerprinting ink, pads, and forms
+- Learn the types of equipment, technology and software used in fingerprinting such as fingerprinting ink, pads, forms and scanners